• Home

 I give you permission to even close your eyes for that first brushstroke.
 But please open them up afterwards so you don’t make a mess.

-You’ll want to use a foam roller or a really high-quality paintbrush to paint your tub.
+You’ll want to use a foam paint roller or a really high-quality paintbrush to paint your tub.
 You could use a paint sprayer (it’s honestly probably the best way to get a totally smooth finish) but I didn’t quite trust myself with spraying epoxy in my bathroom.
-I’m just a bit too accident prone.
+I’m just a bit too accident prone and the fine particles of epoxy make me nervous.
 I used a combination of a small foam roller and a paintbrush, and it worked great.

-Be sure to cover up or remove and drains or metal pieces that you don’t want to accidentally get epoxy on (full disclosure: I skipped this step and have a bit of paint on my drain now.
-Whoops!).
+Remember – be sure to cover up or remove and drains or metal pieces that you don’t want to accidentally get epoxy on.
+As you can see, I skipped this step.
+I now have a bit of paint on my drain.
+Whoops!

-After you’ve finished the first coat, the box recommends you wait an hour before doing the second.
+The box recommends you wait an hour before doing the second coat of paint.
 I found that an hour was great for the tile and the outside of the tub, but when I stepped in the tub to reach the top of the tile, I smudged the epoxy a bit.
-I think a lot of it has to do with the temperature and climate that you’re working in, so I’d recommend giving it two hours before doing the second coat, just to be on the safe side!
+I think a lot of it has to do with the temperature and climate that you’re working in.
+I’d recommend giving it two hours before doing the second coat, just to be on the safe side!
 The epoxy has a working time of 6 hours before you need to toss it, so you don’t have to rush.
+Just put the lid back on the paint while you’re waiting.

 Because of my smudging, I did have to do a third coat on the tub – if you need a third coat, you have to wait 24 hours before adding it.